IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   the [ZigBee Specification](https://zigbeealliance.org/) 05-3473-21 (R21) section 4.2.2.
   The NWK Key is a 16 octet binary AES-128 key used to secure NWK Level frames within a single PAN.
-The NWK key is immediately followed by the 2 octet (16 bit) network PANID in little endian format.
+The NWK key is immediately followed by the 2-octet (16-bit) network PANID in little endian format.
 If and when the NWK Key changes a new DSB will contain the new NWK Key.
 {: vspace='0'}